Training with Secure Aggregation¶

 print("Secagg Servkey context: ", exp.secagg.servkey.context)

-The changes that re-create jobs like adding new node to the experiment will trigger automatic secure aggregation re-setup for the next round.
+The changes like adding new node to the experiment will trigger automatic secure aggregation re-setup for the next round.

 # sends new dataset search request